 A few days later, you get an email from the software company that had the blog post and comparison chart.
-Included in the email is another content offer; this time, it’s a checklist of the questions to ask a software company when purchasing a CRM tool.
+Included in the email is another content offer; this time, it’s a checklist to ask a software company when purchasing a CRM tool.

 A week later, you get another email from them.
-This time it’s about a promotional offer that software company is having this month only.
-Now you know the CRM vendor, they proved their expertise and their unique features so it comes naturally to purchase from them.
+This time it’s about a promotional offer that the software company is having this month only.
+Now you know the CRM vendor, they proved their expertise and unique features, so it comes naturally to purchase.

-Rember that all started with that initial search you did for information about how to choose a CRM software.
+Rember that all started with that initial search you did for information about choosing a CRM software.
 That is how inbound marketing works.

 #3.
 The Inbound Marketing Methodology

 Attracting consumers with the right information at the right time is what inbound marketing is all about.
-In order to do that successfully, we need a way to determine what type of content to deliver to our consumers at each stage by using the inbound methodology.
+To do that successfully, we need to determine what type of content to deliver to our consumers at each stage by using the inbound methodology.

 Let’s take a look at each of the different phases and the tactics associated with each…